Open Source Terminal GUI

 Telegram Bridge

 One bot manages all sessions.
-Text, images, files, voice messages (STT) flow both ways.
-Commands: /list /new /fetch /pause /reload /restart /update /close.
+Text, images, files, voice (STT) flow both ways — plus remote /break to send ESC and interrupt the AI.
+Commands: /list /new /fetch /usage /break /pause /resume /reload /restart /update /close and /1 /2… to switch tabs.
 Destructive ones require inline confirm.

 📜